-Figure 7 presents the Commission's raw gas reserves bookings from 1996 to 2016, highlighting unconventional Montney and Horn River reserves versus all other reserves grouped together.
+Figure 7 represents the Commission's raw gas reserves bookings from 1997 to 2017, highlighting unconventional Montney and Horn River reserves versus all other reserves grouped together.

-Remaining reserves were consistent a decade prior to 2003 and then increased dramatically due to the number of gas wells drilled.
-Between 2003 and 2006, activity reached record levels (1,300 gas wells drilled in 2006), with predominant targets such as shallow Cretaceous (Notikewin, Bluesky and Gething) and Triassic (Baldonnel and Halfway), in the Deep Basin the Cadomin and Nikanassin, and the Jean Marie in the north east.
-In 2005, the onset of Montney horizontal drilling with large hydraulic stimulation created a new supply of gas.
+Remaining reserves were consistent a decade prior to 2003, then increased due to a number of factors including Deep Basin development followed by horizontal unconventional development.
+Between 2003 and 2006, activity reached record levels (1,300 gas wells drilled in 2006), with predominant targets such as shallow Cretaceous (Notikewin, Bluesky and Gething) and Triassic (Baldonnel and Halfway), in the Deep Basin (the Cadomin and Nikanassin), and the Jean Marie in the north east.

+In 2005, the onset of Montney horizontal drilling with hydraulic stimulation created a new supply of gas.
 This was followed by Horn River development in 2010.
 Further development of the Horn River basin has now ceased, awaiting economic gas demand.

-Average raw gas production for the province in December 2016 was 150.2 e6m3 per day (5.3 Bcf/d).
+Raw gas production for the province in December 2017 was 162.7 e6m3 per day (5.75 Bcf/d).